Geometrical sets with forbidden configurations: Configurations on the sphere

+Finally, the last item immediately follows from the more precise asymptotic bound given in \cite[Theorem~8.21.6]{Szego75}. \end{proof}

 We will follow Dunkl~\cite{Dunkl} in defining both the convolution operation on the sphere and the spherical analogue of Fourier coefficients.
-For this we will need to break a little the symmetry of the sphere and distinguish an (arbitrary) point $e$ on $S^d$; we think of this point as being the north pole.
+For this we will need to break a little the symmetry of the sphere and distinguish an (arbitrary) point $e$ on $\S^d$; we think of this point as being the north pole.
+Write $\mathcal{M}(\S^d; e)$ for the space of Borel regular \emph{zonal measures on $\S^d$ with pole at $e$}, that is, those measures which are invariant under the action of $\Stab^{\SO(\R^{d+1})}(e)$.
+We will refer to the elements of $\mathcal{M}(\S^d; e)$ simply as \emph{zonal measures}.